sksundaram-learning/aristotle-metadata-registry/docs/extensions/including_extra_content.rst

 ================================

 Often when adding new content types there will be references to pre-existing items which may need to be shown on an existing page.
-While its possible to completely override a template it can be easier to simply declare any "extra content" ina special template that Aristotle will then include when rendering the main template.
+While it's possible to completely override a template it can be easier to simply declare any "extra content" in a special template that Aristotle will then include when rendering the main template.
 This can be very advantageous when an extension is designed to be included on a site alongside other extensions.